Spyderisk/Access-Tool/README.md

 export:   Path to where you want kraken to export/pull files from
 action:   Pick from this list:

-Dump/Load all data types
+Pull from Access/Push to Access, all data types (ie the full Access application)

-- dump-all
+- pull
-- load-all
+- push

 Dump induvidual items